GingerBreadIdeas/ml-checker/CONTRIBUTING.md

 ## License

 By contributing, you agree that your contributions will be licensed under the same license as the project.
+You will be asked to accept CLA.